philippstehr/philippstehr.github.io/CV.md

 **Thesis Advisor:** Philipp Schink

-## ACADEMIC PUBLICATIONS
+## PEER-REVIEWED PUBLICATIONS

 *Expropriation as a Measure of Corporate Reform - Learning from the Berlin Initiative.* Accepted at the European Journal of Political Theory.

+*The Boundary Problem in Workplace Democracy: Who Constitutes the Corporate Demos?* Political Theory, 51(3), 507-529 (2023) [Link](https://doi.org/10.1177/00905917221131821)

+## OTHER ACADEMIC WRITING

 with Barbara Bziuk: *What Is Wrong with the World Power System and What Can Accounting Do About It?* (contribution to book symposium) Journal of Law and Political Economy, 3(3) (2023) [Link](https://doi.org/10.5070/LP63361150)

-*The Boundary Problem in Workplace Democracy: Who Constitutes the Corporate Demos?* Political Theory, 51(3), 507-529 (2023) [Link](https://doi.org/10.1177/00905917221131821)

 ## PUBLIC PIECES